random1785/rABIes-datapack/README.md

 # rABIes-datapack
 Note: This datapack does not contain rabies and will not give you the disease.
+This datapack is specifically for `1.21.5`.
+It will not work on previous versions due to blocks and items specific to this update being part of the objective list.

 ## Features
 Players will be placed in a random location in the world with seed `1785` and will be told to speedrun a certain Advancement, Block, or Item (hence the ABI in rABIes).<br>